Refined unramified cohomology of schemes

 \section{Introduction}

-Unramified cohomology of a smooth variety is classically defined as the subgroup of the cohomology of the generic point given by all classes that have trivial residues at all codimension one points, see \cite{CTO,CT}.
-This definition has roots in the work of Artin--Mumford \cite{AM} and has ever since had many applications to rationality problems, see e.g.\ \cite{AM,CTO,HPT,Sch-Duke,Sch-JAMS}.

-By the Gersten conjecture for \'etale cohomology, proven by Bloch--Ogus \cite{BO}, $q$-th unramified cohomology identifies to the $E_2^{0,q}$-term of the coniveau spectral sequence $E_2^{p,q}\Rightarrow H^{p+q}(X)$.
-Moreover, over algebraically closed fields, $E_2^{p,p}=(\CH^p(X)/\sim_{\alg}) \otimes H^0(\{pt\})$, which furnished a connection between unramified cohomology and algebraic cycles, showing for instance that the second Griffiths group of a smooth complex variety can be computed by unramified cohomology, see \cite{BO}.
-Using in addition the Bloch--Kato conjecture, proven by Voevodsky, this approach allowed Colliot-Thélène--Voisin \cite{CTV} to compute the failure of the integral Hodge conjecture for codimension 2 cycles in terms of unramified cohomology.
-A similar result holds for the failure of the integral Tate conjecture for codimension 2 cycles by Kahn \cite{Kahn}.
-Still relying on the Gersten and Bloch--Kato conjectures, Voisin \cite{Voi-unramified} and Ma \cite{Ma} found a relation to torsion classes in the Griffiths group of codimension 3 cycles.
+Unramified cohomology of a smooth variety may be defined as the subgroup of the cohomology of the generic point given by all classes that have trivial residues at all codimension one points, see \cite{BO} and \cite[4.1.1(a)]{CT}.
+Bloch--Ogus \cite{BO} showed that unramified cohomology in degree 3 is related to the Griffiths group of codimension 2 cycles.
+Colliot-Thélène--Voisin \cite{CTV} computed the failure of the integral Hodge conjecture for codimension 2 cycles on smooth complex projective varieties in terms of unramified cohomology in degree $3$; a similar statement holds for the integral Tate conjecture by Kahn \cite{Kahn}.
+A relation between torsion codimension 3 cycles with unramified cohomology in degree $4$ is due to Voisin \cite{Voi-unramified} and Ma \cite{Ma}.

-The known relations between unramified cohomology and algebraic cycles concern only cycles of low (co-)dimensions.
-In fact, for large $p$, the $E_2^{p,p}$-term is far away from all $E_2^{0,q}$-terms in the coniveau spectral sequence, and so it seems hard to relate those terms.
-Also, unramified cohomology of a smooth projective variety is a birational invariant, while cycle groups are in general not.
+The results in \cite{CTV,Kahn,Voi-unramified,Ma} use two main ingredients: the Gersten conjecture proven by Bloch--Ogus \cite{BO}, which identifies unramified cohomology of smooth varieties with the global sections of a certain Zariski sheaf, and the Bloch--Kato conjecture, proven in \cite{MS,Voe:Bloch-Kato}.